SAP-samples/teched2022-DA264/README.md

 13. Right click and select rename.
 <br>![](/exercises/ex0/images/Ex00_Part01_01_add_new_RenameDRUG.png)

-13. Right click and select rename, to rename 'DRUG.csv' to 'DRUG_##.csv' (where ## is your user number)
+14. Right click and select rename, to rename 'DRUG.csv' to 'DRUG_##.csv' (where ## is the last 2-digits of your username)
 <br>![](/exercises/ex0/images/Ex00_Part01_01_add_new_RenameDRUG_new.png)
-<br>*Note: For example if you are user teched-da264-99, then rename your file DRUG_99.csv
+<br>*Note: For example if you are user teched-da264-99, then use the 99 and rename your file DRUG_99.csv

 ## Disclaimer
 - Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.

-UPDATE
 ## Content
 - [Product Overview](exercises/ex0/)
     - [SAP Data Intelligence Overview](exercises/ex0#sap-data-intelligence---overview)